-Much like audio, the video component of quality is equal parts setup and gear.
+Much like audio, video quality is equal parts setup and gear.

-Focusing on composing your shot with a nice background free of clutter.
-Adding some personal items that relate to your business or represent who you are can immerse your audience.
+Focus on composing your shot with a nice background free of clutter.
+Adding some personal items that relate to your business or represent who you are can better engage your audience.
 A fun mug on the desk goes a long way in building brand affinity.

-With your light and your sound dialed in, the only remaining piece is just ensuring that your filming space is tidy, consistent, and most of all you.
+With your light and your sound dialed in, all that remains is simply ensuring your filming space is tidy, consistent, and most of all representative of you.

 “You want the camera to be eye level—that’s the most natural kind of look,” David said.
 “If the camera’s lower than you and you’re staring down at it, it’s an intimidating shot.
 And if it’s above you, and you're looking up at it, you look smaller.”